PolisPolitics/slate/source/includes/api/_interactions.md

 Attribute | Required? | Description
 --------- | --------- | -----------
-id | true | Unique identifier for this object securityGroupId | true | Security group of this resource customerId | true | Customer to which this resource belongs data | true | Interaction data
+id | true | Unique identifier for this object. securityGroupId | true | Security group of this resource. customerId | true | Customer to which this resource belongs. data | true | Interaction data.

 ### data

 Attribute | Required? | Description
 --------- | --------- | -----------
-campaignId | true | Identifier of the campaign with which this interaction is associated contactId | true | Identifier of the contact with whom this interaction occurred householdId | true | Identifier of the household where this interaction occurred contactHouseholdId | true | Identifier of the contact-household timestamp | true | Timestamp of this interaction survey | true | The survey data location | false | Location data successful | false | Flag indicating whether this interaction was successful unavailable | true | Flag indicating whether the contact was unavailable unavailableReason | false | Reason specifying why the contact was unavailable distance | false | Distance between canvasser's location and household location in miles.
+campaignId | true | Identifier of the campaign with which this interaction is associated. contactId | true | Identifier of the contact with whom this interaction occurred. householdId | true | Identifier of the household where this interaction occurred. contactHouseholdId | true | Identifier of the contact-household. timestamp | true | Timestamp of this interaction. survey | true | The survey data. [details](#data/survey) location | false | Location data. [details](#data/location) successful | false | Flag indicating whether this interaction was successful. unavailable | true | Flag indicating whether the contact was unavailable. unavailableReason | false | Reason specifying why the contact was unavailable. distance | false | Distance between canvasser's location and household location in miles.
 For fraud detection. statusId | false | Identifier of the status of this interaction. walklistId | false | Identifier of the walklist route under which the contact was reserved.